Everson4t/antivirus-for-objectstore/README.md

 ### Stream

 5. Create a stream to receive event from object creation.
-Name **Stream1** for this component you need to anotate the streamID and endpoint
+Name **Stream1** for this component you need to annotate the streamID and endpoint
 ```
 streamingID = "ocid1.stream.oc1.sa-saopaulo-1.amaaaa......moxla"
 endpoint = "https://cell-1.streaming.sa-saopaulo-1.oci.oraclecloud.com"